vaidis/react-drupal-starter/README.md

 A simple react-redux-saga front-end for Drupal 8 with jsonapi module enabled

 ## What this front-end can do
-1. Front page with list of articles links with:
+1. Front page - List of articles links with:
-    - fields: Title, Image, Tags
+    - Fields: Title, Image, Tags
-    - pager
+    - Pager
-    - tag filter
+    - Tag filter
 2. Article page
 3. Authenticate user
     - Login form
     - Logout button
-4. Post article form without validation with fieds:
+4. Post article form with fieds:
     - Title
-    - Drah and Drop image
+    - image (Drah and Drop )
     - Body
-    - Tags with auto-complete and create new tags
+    - Tags (with auto-complete and create new tags)

 ## What this front-end use